 Like every other school, the alcohol policy of Hampshire follows the state law.
-The legal drinking age in Massachusetts is 21.
+Drinking age in Massachusetts is 21, folks.
 It's illegal for someone of age to buy for underage drinkers.
 Public Safety and House Staff will confiscate your alcohol or tell you to dump it out if you are underage or if you are drinking in a public space.
 Lounges, bathrooms, hallways, and outside areas are all public spaces.

-If you or someone you know feels like they have a problem with substance use and abuse, there are AA and Al-Anon groups.
-Health Services (x5458) can steer you in the right direction.
+If you or someone you know feels like they have a problem with substance use and abuse, there are AA and Al-Anon groups on campus.
+Health Services (x5458) or house staff can steer you in the right direction.